msaini26/welfare-ai/README.md

 Note: Video demo shows the features of our product but doesn't really explain how they were used.
 The following explains that information. https://youtu.be/bbONkVBQmPM

+## Update
+> * Awarded 2nd Place Overall at HackUNT
+> * Received Honorable Mention for Best Artificial Intelligence or Machine Learning Hack at MenloHacks

 ## Inspiration
 More than 2 in 5 US residents reported symptoms of depression and anxiety during the pandemic.
 As students, we have realized that a lot of our time is spent in front of a laptop and first-hand watched our mental health deteriorate during the pandemic.
 That’s why having an application like WelfareAI is so important!